Naurt-Ltd-Public/naurt-android-sdk/README.md

 ```
 And that's all there is to getting enhanced location fixes from Naurt!

 This quickstart has hopefully got you up and running with Naurt; however, most apps will require more than just this basic setup.
 So read on to learn more about how Naurt can help.
+We also have an example app showing this basic integration in full.
+It can be found [here](https://github.com/Naurt-Ltd-Public/naurt-android-example-app)